tmr08c/tmr08c.github.io/content/blog/2022/02/taking-breaks/index.md

     </figcaption>
 </figure>

 With the Yerkes-Dodson law in mind, it seems that my attempts to work more to combat my feelings of overwhelm were counterproductive.
-By compounding my stress, I was worsening the problem and sliding further over the edge of the productivity curve.
+Working more increased my arousal, worsening the problem and pushing me further over the edge of the productivity curve.

 I had not taken the steps to [self-regulate](https://en.wikipedia.org/wiki/Emotional_self-regulation) against work concerns; instead, I allowed the adverse feelings to compound and hinder my ability to produce good work.
 With this new insight, I want to explore avoiding this situation in the future.